Writing a good bio is hard.

 Boom!
-In 46 carefully curated words, Henneke tells us who she is, what she does, how she can help, and then gives us a gold-plated reason for parting with our email address.
+In 46 personality-packed, carefully curated words, Henneke tells us who she is, what she does, how she can help, and then gives us a gold-plated reason for parting with our email address.

-Unfortunately, we can’t all steal Henneke’s bio, but we can use it as a fine example of how to write our own.
+Unfortunately, we can’t all steal Henneke’s near-perfect bio, but we can use it as a fine example of how to write our own.

 Ready to Write Your Best Bio Ever?

-This three-step process is simple, but it’s not easy, so give your bio the time it requires.
+Writing a bio like a superhero is simple, but it’s not easy, so give your bio the time it requires.
 You should brainstorm several options for each of the steps.